vivekfzd/vivekfzd/README.md

 # IndecisionApp
 IndecisionApp

-I have use React to create this Indecision App.
+I have used React to create this Indecision App.